jeancarlosie/Fitwell/README.md

   * import requests
   * import maths

-Now that you have installed all the requirements, open the file "Fitwell.py" and run the program.
+Now that you have installed all the requirements, you can run the program.

 # Dataset
 The dataset includes the name, location, names of the medicines being sold at the pharmacy and their stock level, for each pharmacy in Segovia.
 This data will be manually inputted by each pharmacy using the program "forPharmacy", which will be written to a CSV file named "pharmacy_data.csv".
 This allows for real-time updates and synchronisation of pharmacy inventories.